 State legislature needs to show up or shut up

-Others such as Senator Scott Nass, a Republican from Whitewater, are criss-crossing the state speaking at events condemning the governor and riling up opposition to his order.
-The speaking tour has more to do with Nass trying to position himself as a successor to Fitzgerald than any desire to actually enact a change.
-If it was about wanting to make change, Nass would spend less time touring the state and more time pressuring his own party leadership to.
+Others, such as Sen. Scott Nass, a Republican from Whitewater, are criss-crossing the state, speaking at events condemning the governor and riling up opposition to his order.
+The speaking tour has more to do with Nass trying to position himself as a successor to Fitzgerald, than any desire to actually enact a change.
+If it was about wanting to make change, Nass would spend less time touring the state and more time pressuring his own party leadership.

-State legislative leadership is quite happy allowing Gov. Evers to make the unpopular decisions when it comes to working to protect public health and safety.
-Life is easier in the cheap seats where you can play Monday morning quarterback and criticize the calls made by the person on the field, rather than suiting up and getting into the game.
+State legislative leadership is quite happy allowing Evers to make the unpopular decisions when it comes to working to protect public health and safety.
+Life is easier in the cheap seats, where you can play Monday morning quarterback, and criticize the calls made by the person on the field, rather than suiting up and getting into the game.

-Rather than whining about the governor’s orders, the legislature needs to show up or shut up.
-And when they eventually show up, they need to be ready to work and to bring ideas and plans to the table to move Wisconsin forward rather than simply standing in opposition.
+Rather than whining about what governor’s orders, the legislature needs to show up or shut up.
+And when they eventually show up, they need to be ready to work, and to bring ideas and plans to the table to move Wisconsin forward, rather than simply standing in opposition.